TUESDAY, 5 JANUARY 1943

 B-24D "Crosby Curse" 41-23836 90th BG, 321st BS

-The formation of six B-17s and six B-24 flew together towards New Britain arriving over the target area at roughly noon.
+The formation of six B-17 Flying Fortresses and six B-24 Liberators flew together towards New Britain arriving over the target area at roughly noon.
 Flying at roughly 8,500' the bombers approached from the southeast between Rapopo and Kokopo and bombed Japanese shipping in Blanche Bay and Simpson Harbor.

 Over Blanche Bay, a photograph and cine footage revealed the presence of the new runway at Lesson Point near Rapopo.
 This was the newly constructed Rapopo Airfield.

 Meanwhile, from roughly 11:55am to 12:00pm, A6M Zeros from 582 Kokutai and 252 Kokutai attempted to intercept the bomber formation, but all but two Zeros lost the bombers in the clouds and failed to intercept.
-Also, Ki-43-I Oscars from the 11th Sentai, 3rd Chutai led by leader 1st Lt.
-Hiroatsu Hirano took off from Vunakanau Airfield and intercepted the formation.
+Also, Japanese Army Air Force (JAAF) Ki-43-I Oscars from the 11th Hiko Sentai, 3rd Chutai led by Lt.
+Hiroatsu Hirano took off from Vunakanau Airfield to intercepted the bomber formation.

 At noon, the Japanese convoy departed Kokopo bound for Lae.
 Following this mission, 5th Bomber Command did not attempt another daylight raid over Rabaul until October 1943.